SuperDumbTM/wmo-wx-widget/README.md

 This project is an alternative to the weather widgets that already exists on the internet.

-The purpose of this project is to provide weather information for trustworthy source -- World Meteorological Organization, which provides data from the local weather organisation around the world.
+The purpose of this project is to provide weather information form a trustworthy source -- World Meteorological Organization, which relay the data from the local weather organisation around the world.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>